p2-inc/phasetwo-docs/docs/self-service/deployments.md

 ### Issues with access to the Admin Console

-> The Open Console link doesn't work, and I've lost access to the Admin!
+> The Open Console link doesn't work

 Access to the Admin Console using the _Open Console_ link requires your Deployment Realm to have a user with the username `admin`, which is automatically created when the Deployment is provisioned.
 In order to maintain access using this mechanism, you **must not** change this username or its role mappings.
 Sometimes, if you have _Email as username_ set in your Realm, you might inadvertently change the username by changing the email.
 If you have lost access and need us to restore the admin account, please email [support@phasetwo.io](mailto:support@phasetwo.io).